Beryllium Electron Configuration and Orbital Diagram Model

 That is, the group number of beryllium is 2.
 Therefore, we can say that the period of the beryllium element is 2 and the group is 2.

-How to determine the block of beryllium through the electron configuration?
+Determine the block of beryllium through the electron configuration

 If the last electron enters the s-orbital after the electron configuration of the element, then that element is called the s-block element.
 The electron configuration of beryllium shows that the last electron of beryllium enters the s-orbital.
 Therefore, beryllium is the s-block element.